Departments and specialties

 Research

-Mayo Clinic researchers develop new treatments for children and adults with congenital heart diseases and study the genetic causes of some of those diseases.
+Mayo Clinic researchers develop new treatments for adults with congenital heart diseases and study the genetic causes of some of those diseases.
 Mayo Clinic researchers have published many articles describing the long-term results of treatments for many congenital heart diseases.
 Learn more about research in the Cardiovascular Research Center.

 Publications